DepthRel/DevEnvironment/README.md

 1. Download files with snippets from this repository
 2. Open Visual Studio
 3. Find menu "Tools" and click to "Code Snippets Manager..." or push keys <kbd>Ctrl</kbd>+<kbd>K</kbd> + <kbd>Ctrl</kbd>+<kbd>B</kbd>
-4. In Code Snippets Manager push button "Import..."
+4. In Code Snippets Manager push button "Import..." (or push button "Add")
 5. Select downloaded files
 6. Click "Ok"
 7. Try to use the code snippets using the hotkeys shown in the table above